FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Figure53_QLab.md

 **Setting the OSC Connection**
 ![Setting the OSC Connection](https://raw.githubusercontent.com/FLUX-SE/doc_images/main/SpatR/Preference/OSCConnectionCustomLocalHost.png)

-Go to the OSC connection section of Spat Revolution and:
+Go to the OSC connection section of _SPAT Revolution_ and:

 * Change the pull down menu from *None* to the *Input | Custom* preset (meaning you are setting an OSC Input of Spat).